Manohara-Ai/Star_Fighter/README.md

 **Star Fighter** is a Command-Line Interface (CLI) game where the player controls a spaceship to navigate through an asteroid field and avoid collisions.
 The game uses **escape sequences** for terminal-based animation, and it implements **multithreading** with **mutex synchronization** for handling concurrent tasks like movement and collision detection.

 ## Game Overview
 In **Star Fighter**, the player must use their spaceship to dodge asteroids that fall across the screen.
 The game progresses with increasing difficulty as the number and speed of asteroids increase over time.
-The game ends when the spaceship collides with an asteroid.
-The player can control the spaceship using the keyboard, and the game offers a visual challenge with animated movement in the terminal.
+The game ends when the spaceship collides with an asteroid 5 times.
+The player can control the spaceship using the keyboard, 'a' to move spaceship left and 'd' to move spaceship right, and the game offers a visual challenge with animated movement in the terminal.

 ## Features
 - **Smooth CLI Animation:** Using escape sequences, the game renders moving objects, including the spaceship and asteroids.